okymikhael/okymikhael/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=okymikhael&layout=compact)](https://github.com/okymikhael)
 <br>

 👋 Hola...
-My name is Oky Mikhael, I'm Software Engineer that work in _Web-Developer_, Very passionate about _data science_ and _micro system_ using python for optimizing algorithm also experiment with logical, so we can optimize code and make a beautiful code (maintainable code).
+My name is Oky Mikhael, I'm Software Engineer that work as _Developer Consultant_, Very passionate about _data science_ and _micro system_ using python for optimizing algorithm also experiment with logical, so we can optimize code and make a beautiful code (maintainable code).

 ## 💼 Career

-Currently work as **_Web Developer_** that work with data manipulation at [Maven Digital Asia](https://maven.co.id/about-us/our-team).
+Currently work as **_Developer Consultant_** that work with data manipulation at [PT JEJARING TIGA ARTHA](https://zicare.id/).

 ## 💻 Experiences